 The Vermeer temporary exhibition is organized by the Gemäldegalerie Alte Meister der Staatlichen Kunstsammlungen Dresden (SKD) (Old Masters Paintings Gallery of the State Art Collection Dresden) to celebrate the restoration of the museum’s Vermeer: “Girl Reading a Letter at an Open Window”.
 Removal of a large section of overpainting done long after Vermeer completed the work revealed a large standing Cupid as a painting within a painting in the background.
 A similar cupid painting appears in at least three other Vermeer works including in The National Gallery’s “Lady Standing at a Virginal” that will also be on show in the special Dresden exhibition.

-The Vermeer paintings will be joined by around 40 further work by Dutch contemporaries of Vermeer including works by Pieter de Hooch, Gerard Dou, Frans van Mieris, and Gerard Ter Borch.
+The Vermeer paintings will be joined by around 40 further works by Dutch contemporaries of Vermeer including works by Pieter de Hooch, Gerard Dou, Frans van Mieris, and Gerard Ter Borch.
 However, the Vermeers are the big draw — no question about it; rarely are that many of his works seen together in the same venue.

 See Ten Vermeer Paintings on Display in Dresden in 2021